A Deterministic Information Bottleneck Method for Clustering Mixed-Type Data: Proposed Methodology

 We now describe how the DIBmix algorithm is implemented.
+For simplicity, we begin with a univariate representation; the full multivariate formulation is provided in Algorithm \ref{algo:DIB} at the end of this section.
+To distinguish between different types of probability functions, we denote static probability density (or mass) functions by $p( \cdot)$ and those updated iteratively during clustering by $q(\cdot)$.

+Assume there are \( C \) clusters.
+The distribution of \( T \), representing the cluster assignments, is modeled as a discrete random variable with \( C \) possible outcomes.
+Its probability mass function is given by:

+where \( \mathbb{I}(\cdot) \) is the indicator function.
+Expression \eqref{eq:qt} calculates the proportion of observations assigned to each of the \( C \) clusters.
+These cluster probabilities are updated iteratively until convergence.

-We start by considering the joint density of $X$ and $Y$, denoted by $p(x,y)$.
-We notice that $p(x, y) = p(y \mid x)p(x)$ and since $X$ only represents the observation index, we set $p(x) = 1/n$ to ensure all points have an equal weight.
-This can be modified if there is a reason for certain observations to be more influential in the clustering process, as long as $\sum_x p(x) = 1$.
-Determining $p(y \mid x)$ requires knowledge about the data generating process, which is often unavailable.
-Therefore, we resort to estimating $p(y \mid x)$ using Kernel Density Estimation (KDE).
-Since our data consists of both continuous and categorical features, the kernel density estimator of the joint density is computed using a generalized product kernel, as suggested in \cite{li2003nonparametric}.
-For instance, for one categorical and one continuous variable (denoted as $x^d$ and $x^c$, respectively), the estimated joint probability density function at a point $\boldsymbol{x^*} = \left(x^d, x^c\right)^\intercal$ is given by:
+To estimate the joint density \( p(x, y) \), we leverage the relationship \( p(x, y) = p(y \mid x)p(x) \).
+Since \( X \) represents the observation index, we set \( p(x) = 1/n \), ensuring equal weight for all observations.
+This can be adjusted if there is a reason for certain observations to be more influential, provided \( \sum_x p(x) = 1 \).
+Estimating \( p(y \mid x) \) typically requires knowledge of the underlying data generation process, which is often unavailable.
+In such cases, we employ Kernel Density Estimation (KDE) as a practical alternative.

-where $K_d$ and $K_c$ are kernel functions for categorical and continuous data, respectively.
-The continuous kernel function is taken to be the Gaussian kernel, while the categorical kernel is that of Aitchison \& Aitken \cite{aitchison1976multivariate}.
-These are summarised in Expression \eqref{eq:kernels} below:

-The parameters $\lambda$ and $s$ are referred to as `bandwidths' or `smoothing parameters' in the density estimation literature.
-For the purpose of density estimation, cross validation can be used to choose their values (see \cite{li2003nonparametric, ouyang2006cross} for a more involved discussion), but in the context of clustering these can be set by the user based on domain knowledge or any other intution that is available.
-In fact, $K_c\left((X_i^c-x^c)/s\right)$ is the density value of a Gaussian random variable centered at $X_i^c$ with a variance of $s^2$ (the multivariate extension follows naturally), while $K_d(X_i^d = x_d)$ is a generalised indicator function which boils down to the binary indicator for $\lambda = 0$.
-Notice that $\lambda \in [0, (\ell-1)/\ell ]$, where $\ell$ is the number of levels that the categorical variable of interest takes.
-Finally, there also exist kernel functions that can deal with ordinal data (see \cite{wang1981class}, for example) but we exclude these from our study and focus solely on unordered categorical variables.